 This evaluation is based on a four-year expansion of Nurse-Family Partnership led by the South Carolina Department of Health and Human Services with the goal of better understanding program impacts and how best to scale this program.
 The expansion of Nurse-Family Partnership services was enabled by a Pay for Success contract that coupled $17 million in philanthropic funding with a Medicaid waiver that supported the project’s costs.
 As part of the project, the State commissioned the landmark South Carolina Nurse-Family Partnership Study to rigorously evaluate the program’s effects, and agreed to make success payments to fund further home visiting services if pre-determined success metrics were met.
 The study team is using South Carolina’s linked administrative data system to track a wide range of outcomes related to families’ health and well-being.

 Nurse-Family Partnership is a national maternal and child health program serving nearly 40,000 families in 40 states, the U.S. Virgin Islands and many Tribal communities.
-Nurse-Family Partnership pairs each first-time, low-income mother with her very own personal nurse who provides her with home visits starting during her pregnancy until her child’s second birthday.
-Beginning in 1977, the impact of the Nurse-Family Partnership has been studied in three randomized controlled trials which found positive outcomes on the health and well being for mothers and their children.
+Nurse-Family Partnership pairs each first-time mother with her very own personal nurse who provides her with home visits starting during her pregnancy until her child’s second birthday.
+Beginning in 1977, the impact of the Nurse-Family Partnership has been studied in three randomized controlled trials which found positive outcomes on the health and well-being for mothers and their children.

-From April 2016 through March 2020, the Harvard and J-PAL study team enrolled a total of 5,655 first-time Medicaid-eligible mothers into the study across urban and rural areas in South Carolina.
-This was the fastest statewide expansion of Nurse-Family Partnership.
-Approximately two-thirds of study participants were randomly assigned to receive Nurse-Family Partnership’s services while the remaining moms received received the usual care available to Medicaid-eligible mothers in their communities.
+From April 2016 through March 2020, the Harvard and J-PAL study team worked with NFP nurses to enroll a total of 5,655 first-time Medicaid-eligible mothers into the study across urban and rural areas in South Carolina.
+This was the fastest statewide expansion of the Nurse-Family Partnership.
+Approximately two-thirds of study participants were randomly assigned to receive Nurse-Family Partnership’s services while the remaining moms received the usual care available to Medicaid-eligible mothers in their communities.
 The study team is using South Carolina’s linked administrative data system to track outcomes over a 30-year period.
 This administrative data will enable the study to learn about Nurse-Family Partnership’s impact on a broad range of outcomes, including not only health but also education, economic outcomes, and more.